Italy makes Covid testing mandatory for all passengers coming from China

 "Surveillance and prevention, through sequencing, is essential to promptly identify any new variants that may cause concern and which are not at the moment in circulation in Italy," the ministry previously said.

-China has seen explosion of fresh Covid cases.
-In an abrupt change in policy, China began dismantling world's strictest 'Zero Covid policy' to begin bringing its battered economy back on track.
+China has seen an explosion of fresh Covid cases.
+In an abrupt change in policy, China began dismantling its strict 'zero Covid policy' to begin bringing its battered economy back on track.
 This has resulted in explosion of cases leaving the country's health system overwhelmed.

 Swabs collected at Malpensa in recent days are being analysed by the national health ministry, to help identify any new variants.